304 North Cardinal St.

 There’s nothing more peaceful than an element of fresh green in your kitchen.
 But if you don’t have your window overlooking a wild garden, you can bring the outdoors inside.
 The real difficulty comes from finding the perfect plants.

 But it doesn’t have to be hard!
-Read on for our top 11 picks for the best kitchen plants to add to your home.
+Read on for our top 11 picks for the best kitchen plant to add to your home.

 When designing a kitchen, try to incorporate plants and elements of green.
 It gives a homey sense of nostalgia for the country and ties our homes into their surroundings.